christianwgd/django-bootstrap-icons/README.md

 #### Vertical alignment

-By default all sgv bootstrap icons are vertical aligned to the middle.
+By default, all sgv bootstrap icons are vertical aligned to the middle.
 Sometimes this is not appropriate, especially when rendering beside text.
 To align with text *django-bootstrap-icons* provides some css classes to set the desired vertical alignment.